kvutien/Doc-Machu_Picchu_hacks/README.md

 See an AI example here: https://kvutien-yes.medium.com/hands-on-how-ai-can-help-persons-in-need-0fc5ca8e49a8

 Some possible projects in the hackathon could be:
-1. Project "Wonderful Life": Simulate all functions as placeholders and focus on the AI agent that cements the blocks together.
+1. **Project "Wonderful Life"**: Simulate all functions as placeholders and focus on the AI agent that cements the blocks together.
-2. Project "Three Musketeers": An agent that uses AI to simulate free text profiles of persons in need, living in various countries in the world.
+2. **Project "Three Musketeers"**: An agent that uses AI to simulate free text profiles of persons in need, living in various countries in the world.
 It uses an SLM to create embeddings and stores the profiles + embeddings on IPFS and their CID hashes on blockchain
-3. Project "Good Samaritan": An agent that would be given a person in need suffering a crop loss requesting an amount of ERC20 tokens, retrieve its CID on the blockchain, read on IPFS the profile + embedding of this person, find 100 closest profiles, transfer from each wallet of these persons 1/100 of the ERC20 amount needed to help the person in need
+3. **Project "Good Samaritan"**: An agent that would be given a person in need suffering a crop loss requesting an amount of ERC20 tokens, retrieve its CID on the blockchain, read on IPFS the profile + embedding of this person, find 100 closest profiles, transfer from each wallet of these persons 1/100 of the ERC20 amount needed to help the person in need
-4. Project "Robin Hood": An agent that simulates at any moment the potential maximum entitlement of a person contributing to the risk-sharing pool.
+4. **Project "Robin Hood"**: An agent that simulates at any moment the potential maximum entitlement of a person contributing to the risk-sharing pool.
 The results are used to define the risk-sharing agreement.
 In operation this evaluation of potential help can be used to motivate the persons to join.
-5. Project "Knights of the Round Table": An agent that would use the quick Google Earth Engine webapp from the code of illustration 5 above and decide on the reality of a crop loss and a financial distress to trigger help.
+5. **Project "Knights of the Round Table"**: An agent that would use the quick Google Earth Engine webapp from the code of illustration 5 above and decide on the reality of a crop loss and a financial distress to trigger help.

-#	Project "Wonderful Life": Simulated Mutual-Help Community
+#	Project "*Wonderful Life*": Simulated Mutual-Help Community
 This project has its name from the 1946 movie of Frank Capra https://en.wikipedia.org/wiki/It%27s_a_Wonderful_Life.

 It focuses on building the overall cement that link the blocks together.
 This means building the transition tree, setting up live interfaces between the Agents and their plugins, the Clients (distress listener, blockchain), the database Adaptors (vector database, IPFS).
 The internals of all functions are simulated enough to action the state transitions and the actions.
 - To be further detailed with better knowledge of the agent customization mechanisms of Eliza framework
 ![Mutual Help](./images/1-Mutual-Help_Community.png)

-#	Project "Three Musketeers": Profiles Creation, Embedding and Storage
+#	Project "*Three Musketeers*": Profiles Creation, Embedding and Storage
 This project has its name from the French novel of the same name https://youtu.be/if4AL4fXrT8.
 Their famous motto is "All for one, and one for all"

 The focus of this project is on the database adapters, IPFS and vector database, as well as on storing the IPFS hash (the CID) on the blockchain).